akasrai/daily-quiz-mobile/README.md

 </h1>
 <p align="center">
 This is simple react-native application for playing quiz daily.
 A spring-boot backend for this application <a href="https://github.com/akasrai/daily-quiz-backend">here</a>.
 This app can be used in offices as entertainment.
 A quiz season can be hosted and each day a new qiuz can be published.
 Player can track points and position in leaderboard.
 At the end of the season top there winnner can be announced through the app.
+A web dashboard app to host seasons and questions is <a href="https://github.com/akasrai/daily-quiz-web">here</a>.
 </p>

 ### Installation